MicrosoftDocs/power-automate-docs/articles/process-mining-share.md

 ---
-title: Share process mining processes in process advisor | Microsoft Docs
+title: Share process mining processes in process advisor (preview) | Microsoft Docs
 description: Share a process mining process with others so that they can glean insights to make decisions.
 author: arashurara
 ms.subservice: process-advisor